peec/jquery-calendar/README.md

 Used to get data of available events on the currently selected month.
 This must always be provided if you want your calendar days to be clickable.

 Call the `callback` function once data is loaded and provide the array into the first argument to callback.
+The array given to callback can be empty or contain objects.
+The object must contain atleast `name` and `day` (day from 1-31).

 Datasource can be set to `null` if you don't want any fetching of calendar events based on the month shown in the calendar.